nikhilCad/real-time-chatroom/README.md

 Here the 2nd class took priority

+"use client"

+both react and client components are server side rendering but this client is also rendered on the client -> can cause hydration errors.
+One state rendered on server, another state rendered on client

 TailwindCSS -> Use classname in UIs to apply pre-defined styles Typescript is used

 UploadThing -> Big data server, for file uploads, upto 2GB overall

 Axios -> Axios is a promise-based HTTP library that lets developers make requests to either their own or a third-party server to fetch data

+Zustand -> Global state management

 **Commands after modifying prisma schema file, push data to db**
 ```